 - A. Appearance of buildings and grounds.
 The architectural and general appearance of all buildings and grounds shall be in keeping with the character of the neighborhood, and such is not to be detrimental to the public health, safety and general welfare of the community in which such use or uses are located.
-All extra building facade and site modifications shall conform to the Monroe Avenue Design Guidelines, dated April 2, 2002, as amended and supplemented.
-[1] - [1] Editor's Note: The Monroe Avenue Design Guidelines are on file in the Town Clerk's office. - B. Lot and bulk requirements.
+All extra building facade and site modifications shall conform to the Monroe Avenue Design Guidelines, dated April 2, 2002, as amended and supplemented.^[1] - [1] Editor's Note: The Monroe Avenue Design Guidelines are on file in the Town Clerk's office. - B. Lot and bulk requirements.
 The following shall be applicable to all lots and use conversions/site modifications in the MATZ Zone: - (1) Lot size.
-Each shall be located on a lot in compliance with the following: - a) Each lot shall have a minimum area of 45,000 square feet. - b) Each lot shall have a minimum lot width and road frontage of 150 feet. - c) No more than one primary structure shall be erected on any one lot. - (1) Dwelling size.
-Each single family dwelling shall provide a minimum square foot area on each floor of the dwelling as follows (For descriptions of each dwelling type and method of measurement, see § 185-129.): - (a) Each Type I dwelling shall provide 1,200 square feet on the first floor. - (b) Each Type II dwelling shall provide 1,000 square feet on the first floor and 500 square feet on the second floor. - (c) Each Type III dwelling shall provide 800 square feet on the first floor and 640-square feet on the second floor. - (2) Required setbacks.
-Subject to the supplemental setback provisions of § 185-120, the minimum required setbacks for each structure are: - a) Front setback: 70 feet.
+Each shall be located on a lot in compliance with the following: - (a) Each lot shall have a minimum area of 45,000 square feet. - (b) Each lot shall have a minimum lot width and road frontage of 150 feet. - (c) No more than one primary structure shall be erected on any one lot. - (2) Required setbacks.
+Subject to the supplemental setback provisions of § 185-120, theminimum required setbacks for each structure are: - (a) Front setback: 70 feet. - (b) Rear setback: 35 feet. - (c) Side setback: 15 feet. - (3) Height.
+The maximum permitted height of any structure or dwelling is 30 feet, except that chimneys attached to such structures may extend five feet above the highest point of the building. - (4) Lot coverage.
+Max 20%.